 Examples of supports include rephrasing of questions and instructions, additional time to move between classes, special seating arrangements, testing accommodations such as questions being read or re-read aloud, additional time, etc., curricular aids such as highlighted reading materials, main idea summaries, organizational aids, pre-written notes or study guides.

 A Federal law that gives students with disabilities the right to receive a Free Appropriate Public Education (FAPE) in the least restrictive environment from age 3 to the year the student turns 21 years or graduates with a high school diploma.

-A setting other than the student's current placement that enables the student to continue to receive special education services.
-Interpreter/Translator: A person who speaks the parent's preferred language/mode of communication or the child's language and interprets meetings for the parent and/or assessments for the student.
+A person who speaks the parent's preferred language/mode of communication or the child's language and interprets meetings for the parent and/or assessments for the student.

 Language Assessment Battery-Revised (LAB-R)